zshipko/imaged/README.md

-# imaged - image database
+# imaged - image processing and storage

+`imaged` provides basic `Image` and `Pixel` types in addition to the `Imaged` image store type, which is used to store raw pixel data on disk.

 ## Installation